 Nursery Program - LDAF regulates the shipment of nursery and greenhouse stock in an effort to minimize the spread of harmful insects, diseases, and other pests.
 The goal is to maintain adequate quarantines and regulations to prevent the introduction and spread of serious crop pests and diseases.
 Pest-free certification of nursery stock is required of all states for movement in interstate commerce.
 This program activity enables Louisiana-produced nursery stock to move to other states throughout the country and in some cases to other countries.
-Wholesale ornamental plant sales of Louisiana-produced nursery stock are estimated at approximately \$150-170 million with another \$100-150 million in plant inventory.
+The total value of the Louisiana Nursery Industry at the wholesale level for 2014 was \$166.9 million.
 A study conducted by the LSU AgCenter reported that in 2001, Louisianaís green industry was responsible for about \$2.2 billion in gross sales, provided nearly \$1.2 billion in personal income to business owners and employees and contributed nearly \$1.7 billion to the gross state product.
 The green industry also was responsible for around 56,700 Louisiana jobs.

-The LDAF Sweet Potato Program touches all aspects of the state's sweet potato industry.
-LDAF certifies all fresh market stock as Sweet potato weevil (SPW) free; we trap and survey every seed bed, commercial field and storage shed for SPW throughout the season; we pay routine visits to the two processing plants to collect revenue information and spot check compliance with basic regulatory requirements for cleanliness, cull disposal, weevil status, etc.; we confirm seed and field treatments as required and conduct inspections to confirm beds and fields are destroyed properly within prescribed deadlines.
+The LDAF Sweet Potato Program touches all aspects of the state is sweet potato industry.
+LDAF certifies all fresh market stock as sweet potato weevil (SPW) free; we trap and survey every seed bed, commercial field and storage shed for SPW throughout the season; we pay routine visits to the north Louisiana processing plant to collect revenue information and spot check compliance with basic regulatory requirements for cleanliness, cull disposal, weevil status, etc.; we confirm seed and field treatments as required and conduct inspections to confirm beds and fields are destroyed properly within prescribed deadlines.
 In addition, LDAF personnel conduct marketplace inspections to make sure potatoes offered for sale meet regulatory requirements.
 One aspect of this program is to maintain the weevil-free production area in Northeast Louisiana which comprises approximately 65% of the sweet potato acreage.
 Another aspect is to manage the SPW populations in the generally infested areas of the state at a level that will not cause an economic impact to the industry.
-According to LSU AgCenter reports, the 2010 gross farm value of the sweet potato industry in Louisiana was \$82 million.
-If value-added is included the figure increases to \$141.9 million.
-The LDAF program enables Louisiana sweet potatoes to move throughout the country, garnering a \$1 per box premium over other states.
-Recently, the state invested \$37 million in attracting ConAgra Lamb Weston to build a processing facility in our weevil-free area of Northeast Louisiana.
+According to LSU AgCenter reports, the 2014 gross farm value of the sweet potato industry in Louisiana was \$66.7 million.
+If value-added is included the figure increases to \$116 million.
+The LDAF program enables Louisiana sweet potatoes to move throughout the country.
+In 2009-2010, the state invested \$37 million in attracting ConAgra Lamb Weston to build a processing facility in our weevil-free area of Northeast Louisiana.
 LDAF program activity is an integral part of protecting that investment.
+In 2015, LDAF-industry cooperative efforts initiated a program to move sweet potatoes from the SPW-regulated area into SPW-non-regulated areas for processing, significantly helping the industry's economy.